A month ago I was decidedly plump.

 The good thing is that I can now walk a greater distance before things start to go wrong, so with luck I’m doing some good.
 I remember when recovery time was measured in minutes.
 These days it’s weeks.

 I meet some nice folk en route.
-Some regular walkers, with or without dogs, and some folk who are off work looking to stay in shape.
+Some regular walkers, with or without dogs, and some people who are off work looking to stay in shape.
 Perhaps they are furlonging.
 For the last couple of days there have been a team of lads rendering an exterior wall on a house down the lane.
 They see me trudge by time after time and naturally we exchange a word or two and have a smile.
 This morning I passed and said hello.

 ‘See you in twenty minutes then,’ one of them laughs.